 Learn how to cope with the pressure of a difficult situation

-You will receive useful tools and methods for planning your work and controlling time use.
+The training provides you with useful tools and methods for planning your work and controlling time use.
 When you are in control, it is easier to manage your daily work and take on challenges.

 Conscious skills for time and workload management